Judaism and violence: Kingdom of Himyar

 After the conversion of the kingdom of Himyar in the late 4th century to Judaism, two episodes of "coercion and brutality" by Himyar Jewish kings took place during the fifth and early sixth centuries.
-Thirty-nine Christians were martyred in the third quarter of the fifth century, and a massacre of Christians took place in 523.
-The Yemeni Jewish Himyar tribe, led by King Dhu Nuwashad, offered Christian residents of a village in Saudi Arabia the choice between conversion to Judaism or death, and 20,000 Christians were massacred.
+In an early example of persecution of Christians, thirty-nine Christians were martyred in the third quarter of the fifth century, and a massacre of Christians took place in 523.
+The Yemeni Jewish Himyar tribe, led by King Dhu Nuwashad, offered Christian residents of a village in Arabia the choice between conversion to Judaism or death, and 20,000 Christians were massacred.
 Inscriptions show the great pride he expressed after massacring more than 22,000 Christians in Zafar and Najran.

-Retribution and punishment
+Retribution and punishments

 An eye for an eye

 While the principle of lex talionis ("an eye for an eye") is clearly echoed in the Bible, in Judaism it is not literally applied, and was interpreted to provide a basis for financial compensation for injuries.
 Pasachoff and Littman point to the reinterpretation of the lex talionis as an example of the ability of Pharisaic Judaism to "adapt to changing social and intellectual ideas."
 Stephen Wylen asserts that the lex talionis is "proof of the unique value of each individual" and that it teaches "equality of all human beings for law."

 Capital and corporal punishment

-While the Bible and the Talmud specify many violent punishments, including death by stoning, decapitation, burning, and strangulation for some crimes, these punishments were substantially modified during the rabbinic era, primarily by adding additional requirements for conviction.
+While the Bible and Talmud specify many violent punishments, including death by stoning, decapitation, burning, and strangulation for some crimes, these punishments were substantially modified during the Rabbinic era, primarily by adding additional requirements for conviction.
 The Mishnah states that a sanhedrin that executes one person in seven years – or seventy years, according to Eleazar ben Azariah – is considered bloodthirsty.
 During the Late Antiquity, the tendency of not applying the death penalty at all became predominant in Jewish courts.
 According to Talmudic law, the competence to apply capital punishment ceased with the destruction of the Second Temple.
 In practice, where medieval Jewish courts had the power to pass and execute death sentences, they continued to do so for particularly grave offenses, although not necessarily the ones defined by the law.
 Although it was recognized that the use of capital punishment in the post-Second Temple era went beyond the biblical warrant, the Rabbis who supported it believed that it could be justified by other considerations of Jewish law.
 Whether Jewish communities ever practiced capital punishment according to rabbinical law and whether the Rabbis of the Talmudic era ever supported its use even in theory has been a subject of historical and ideological debate.
 The 12th-century Jewish legal scholar Maimonides stated that "It is better and more satisfactory to acquit a thousand guilty persons than to put a single innocent one to death."
 The position of Jewish Law on capital punishment often formed the basis of deliberations by Israel's Supreme Court.
 It has been carried out by Israel's judicial system only once, in the case of Adolf Eichmann.